You are here

 We are always looking for volunteers to do everything from data entry to cooking demonstrations.
 See our volunteer page for more information and to fill out a volunteer application.

-Please useour special event tabling request.
+Please use our special event tabling request.

-Can I sell at Greenmarket?
+May I sell at Greenmarket?

 We have detailed requirements for eligibility of producers and for each category of product that may be sold in our markets, so as to ensure the support our mission: to support regional farmers and preserve the region's farmland for the future.

-If you are not a farmer, we accept non-farmer producers for very limited categories of products, these are exclusively seafood, preserves (jams, jellies, pickles, chutneys) and baked goods.
+If you are not a farmer, we accept non-farmer producers for very limited categories of products.
+These are exclusively seafood, preserves (jams, jellies, pickles, chutneys) and baked goods.
 Local fishers may sell seafood they harvest from mid-Atlantic waters using their own commercial fishing boats.
 Local preserve makers may sell preserves they make from locally grown produce.
-Local bakers, that do not have retail outlets in New York City, may sell baked goods they make using locally grown ingredients (flour, produce, dairy, meat, eggs, sweeteners, etc).
+Local bakers may sell baked goods they make using locally grown ingredients (flour, produce, dairy, meat, eggs, sweeteners, etc).
+If you are not a farmer, but a producer whose product fits these very limited categories, please fill out this Non-Farmer Questionnaire to request an application.

-• non farmer producers that do not conform to three categories detailed above.
+Please note, we may not consider: resellers, cooperatives, anyone that is not the farmer or producer, anyone outside of our local region, or non farmer producers that do not conform to three categories detailed above.